NDarayut/Password-Generator/README.md

 ## Getting Started
 ### Prerequisites
 - Python 3.x installed on your machine
-- Tkinter (usually included in the standard Python distribution but you can install it again using the requirements.txt)
+- Tkinter (usually included in the standard Python distribution but you can install it again using requirements.txt)
 ### Steps
 1. Clone the repository:
 ```git clone https://github.com/NDarayut/Password-Generator.git```